-Employees in the Information Commons and in the Learning Resource Centers are always happy to help students.
+Staff members at the main library and in the Learning Resource Centers are always happy to help students.
 To borrow library materials, students must present their college identification cards which are made at the Greenwood, Laurens and Newberry campuses.
 Piedmont Technical College has also formed agreements with certain other area libraries so that students may enjoy borrowing privileges throughout the seven-county area.
+Furthermore, via the PASCAL Delivers courier service, students, faculty, and staff have borrowing privileges at academic libraries across South Carolina.

-Other services performed by staff members include teaching research skills, hosting workshops and special events, assisting students in finding materials and using equipment, placing reserves on borrowed items, submitting requests to other libraries for materials, and sending materials to other PTC locations.
-For the added benefit of both traditional and distance learning students, some services are also offered in an online format via the library's website at www.ptc.edu/library.
+Other services performed by staff members include teaching research and information literacy skills, hosting workshops and special events, assisting students in finding materials and using equipment, placing reserves on borrowed items, submitting requests to other libraries for materials, and sending materials to other PTC locations.
+For the added benefit of both traditional and distance learning students, some services and library guides are also offered in an online format via the library's website at www.ptc.edu/library.